gsarchive/markdown/gilbert/plays/excellency/web_opera/hex10.md

 #### SYNDIC.
 Of all I know
 I’ll give no clue,
+You little ro-
-You little roguey poguey, you!
+Guey poguey, you!
 You little roguey poguey!
 #### DAME *(indignantly).*
 Sir!